-Finally, we note that in Branan and Erlewine 2021, we show that a phrase and its specifier may be equidistant to higher probes.
-Evidence for this form of equidistance comes from the behavior of \bar{A} -probing for the closest DP, discussed in section 3: \bar{A} -extraction with such probes is restricted to the highest nominal or its specifier.
-This form of equidistance is predicted by a declarative formulation of Closest as in (2), but is at odds with the procedural approaches discussed here: in particular, for both the depth- and breadth-first search algorithms, a phrase should always be found before its specifier.
+Finally, we note that in Branan and Erlewine to appear, we show that a phrase and its specifier may be equidistant to higher probes.
+Evidence for this form of equidistance comes from the behavior of $\bar{A}$ -probing for the closest DP, discussed in section 3: $\bar{A}$ -extraction with such probes is restricted to the highest nominal or its specifier.
+This form of equidistance is predicted by a declarative formulation of Closest as in (2), but is at odds with the procedural approaches discussed here: in particular, for all of the search algorithms that we have considered here, a phrase should always be found before its specifier.
 One way to describe such probing in procedural terms would be to allow the result of one search operation to serve as the starting node for a subsequent search operation under certain conditions.
 In particular, we propose that a partial match for a joint probe could then lead to a secondary search using the partial matching goal as its search domain.
-In this case, a partially matching DP that lacks a [\bar{A}] feature would serve as the domain for a secondary [\bar{A} +D] search.
+In this case, a partially matching DP that lacks a $[\bar{A}]$ feature would serve as the domain for a secondary $[\bar{A}+D]$ search.
 The possibility of such search procedures also provide a potential explanation for unlocking effects of the sort discussed in Rackowski and Richards 2005, Branan 2018, Halpert 2019 a.o., where extraction from certain constituents is contingent on Agree with said constituent.